The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 - Make your clippers oily

-An ideal horse prep situation would go like this – clean, bathe, dry.
+An ideal horse prep situation would go like this – clean, bathe, and dry.

 - Curry comb your horse as you have never curried before.
 And then do some more.